SharePoint Online: How to Create a Subsite using PowerShell?

 How to Create a Subsite in SharePoint Online?

-If you are a SharePoint administrator or site owner, sooner or later, you will need to create a subsite.
+If you are a SharePoint administrator or site owner, eventually you will need to create a subsite.
 In this blog post, I’ll walk through the process of creating a subsite in SharePoint Online using PowerShell and the steps necessary for creating your subsite from scratch using the web browser interface.

-- Scroll down to the bottom and click on “Create Subsite” link (URL shortcut: /_layouts/15/newsbweb.aspx)
+3. Scroll down to the bottom and click on the “Create Subsite” link (URL shortcut: /_layouts/15/newsbweb.aspx).

-- In modern sites, this link is moved to “New” menu at the toolbar.
-If you don’t find the “Subsite” link on the site contents page, that could be because Subsite creation is disabled at the tenant level.
-Here is how to enable or disable subsite creation: SharePoint Online: How to Enable or Disable Subsite Creation?
+4. How do I create a subsite in Modern SharePoint?
+In modern sites, this link is moved to the “New” menu on the toolbar.
+If you don’t find the “Subsite” link on the site contents page, that could be because Subsite creation is disabled at the tenant level. how to create a subsite in sharepoint online using powershell

-- Provide the Name, description, URL, and template for your new subsite.
-Specify other optional settings such as Permissions, Navigation.
-Subsite can use either a different template or the same template as its parent or root site.
+5. Provide the Name, description, Site URL, and template for your new subsite.
+Specify other subsite settings like Permissions to inherit from the parent site or to use unique permissions and Navigation inheritance – Whether the Quick Launch and top link bar of the parent site are to be inherited in the subsite.
+A subsite can use either a different or the same template as its parent or root site. how to create subsite in sharepoint online

-- Click on “Create” button at the bottom of the page to create a subsite in SharePoint Online.
+6. Click on the Create button at the bottom of the page to create a subsite in SharePoint Online.

-You can create up to 2000 subsites per site collection under any subsite or root site.
+Is there a limit to the number of subsites in SharePoint?
+Yes, You can create up to 2000 subsites per site collection under any subsite or root site.
 Once the subsite is created, you’ll be taken to the home page of the new subsite.
-If you are looking for a quick, easy way to create subsites in Sharepoint Online, PowerShell is the answer!
-Let’s see how to create a subsite in SharePoint Online using PowerShell script.
+PowerShell is the answer if you are looking for a quick, easy way to create subsites in Sharepoint Online!
+Let’s see how to create a subsite in SharePoint Online using the PowerShell script.

 SharePoint Online: PowerShell to Create Subsite